We prepare verbal and written appraisals for a variety of purposes.

 Estate Planning and Taxation

-The Internal Revenue Service requires a formal appraisal determining Fair Market Value if the claimed deduction for one or more like items of donated property is more than $5,000.
+The IRS requires a formal appraisal determining Fair Market Value if the claimed deduction for one or more like items of donated property is more than $5,000.
 All appraisals of charitable donations must meet IRS standards and requirements.
+Charitable Contribution appraisal reports are prepared in accordance with the guidelines set forth by the IRC Temporary Regulations Section 1.170A-1(c) (2) for reporting non-cash charitable contributions for values in excess of $5,000.

-These appraisals clarify questions of property value and distribution of property, and assist attorneys and related professionals in establishing a client’s net worth as a basis for equitable division in cases of divorce, inheritance, bankruptcy or business liquidation.
+These Fair Market Value appraisals clarify questions of the value and distribution of property to assist attorneys and related professionals in establishing a client’s net worth as a basis for equitable division in cases of divorce, inheritance, bankruptcy or business liquidation.